christophergandrud/d3Network/index.md

 <iframe src='img/ThirdNetwork.html' height=267.5 width=412></iframe>

-This is a weaker charge than we have seen so far (the default is -200).
+This is a weaker charge than what we have seen so far (the default is -200).
 A weak negative charge means that the nodes do not repel each other as strongly.
-So, they are closer together than if there was a larger negative charge.
-Using a positive number would make the nodes actually attracted to one another.
+They are closer together than if there was a larger negative charge.
+Positive charges make the nodes attracted to one another.
 Basically, you will get a clump of nodes.
-The text was a little small so I increased the *fontsize* to 12.
+Also, in the above example the text was a little small so I increased the *font size* to 12.

 Have a look at the `d3SimpleNetwork` documentation for more customisation options.